Although introverts find empty socializing to be draining, they desire deep connections with others.

 Finally, many introverts have a rich inner world.
 We spend a great deal of time taking in information, processing it, and forming our own opinions.
-This results in us having a lot of interesting thoughts and big ideas to share — when we are provided a safe environment.
+This results in us having a lot of interesting thoughts and big ideas to share — when we are provided with a safe social environment.

-1. Listen and follow up.
+1. Listen and follow up with open-ended questions.

-When you first meet someone, you have nearly unlimited topics to talk about because they are entirely new to you.
+When you first meet someone, you have nearly unlimited topics to talk about because this person is entirely new to you.
 The key to keeping the conversation going is to listen and then follow up.
-If you receive a simple or even one-word answer to a question, follow it up with a more open-ended question.
+If you receive a simple or one-word answer to a question, follow it up with a more open-ended question.

-2. Give the gift of going first.
+2. When it comes to vulnerability, give the gift of going first.

 Remember that vulnerability does not have to mean exposing your darkest secrets.
-Bringing up new topics, asking about needs, trying new activities, and sharing success stories also involve vulnerability.
+Bringing up new topics, asking about needs, trying new activities, and sharing success stories all involve vulnerability.
 Adjust accordingly depending on who you’re with.